Hungry Healthy Happy

 A white bowl containing seasoned cubes of butternut squash.

-Three: Put on a baking tray and spread out.
+Three: Put onto a baking tray and spread out (a).
+Roast for 30 minutes (b).

-Five: Put the salad leaves in a bowl and dress with the lemon juice.
+Four: Put the salad leaves into a bowl and dress with the lemon juice.

 A large metal bowl filled with salad leaves.